IvoVellekoop/wavesim_py/README.md

 3. Each cell in the notebook will now have a toolbar at the top with a dropdown named **Slide Type**.
 In the dropdown, select **Slide** for all the cells you want to include in the presentation.

-4. Convert the .ipynb notebook to a .html presentation with the command
+4. Convert the .ipynb notebook to a .html presentation with the command(s and the options as below)

+    * Default options

             jupyter nbconvert --to slides <filename>.ipynb

-5. If you don't want to show the code, and just the outputs
+    * If you don't want to show the code, and just the outputs

             jupyter nbconvert --to slides --no-input <filename>.ipynb

+    * In addition to above, if you don't want any transitions

+            jupyter nbconvert --to slides --no-input <filename>.ipynb --SlidesExporter.reveal_transition=none

+    * In addition to above, if you don't want a specific theme (here, serif)

+            jupyter nbconvert --to slides --no-input <filename>.ipynb --SlidesExporter.reveal_transition=none --SlidesExporter.reveal_theme=serif

 6. Double-click the .html presentation \<filename\>.html that should now be in the current working directory.